Up the revolution!

 So, apologies for that.

-Also, the reader was confused about my various sources of income – and since another symptom is “a compulsion to share inappropriate intimate details” I can tell you that by far the largest slice comes from Network Marketing which is why I take the opportunity to mention it whenever the occasion arises.
+Also, the reader was confused about my various sources of income – and since another symptom is “a compulsion to share inappropriate personal details” I can tell you that by far the largest slice comes from Network Marketing which is why I take the opportunity to mention it whenever the occasion arises.

 So, as you might imagine, it does make sense to plug whatever is appropriate – as long as I don’t do it too often.
 The thing that I find really offensive is those people (YouTubers mostly) who refuse to talk to anyone or to answer emails from people who don’t pay into their Patreon account every month.